oAndin/Digital-Teams-FS19/README.md

 A project with JavaScript

-Need to remember to create the issues instead of write on the Readme
+Need to remember to create issues instead of write on the Readme Still

 Glassmophismo
 Background image